melonmouse/lint_html/README.md

 - very configurable
 - very popular - but not based on a parser that is affiliated with something official
 - works offline
+- opinionated default config (may need some tuning)

 ### Tidy (best official offline option)